facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 echo $two->getValue();
 ```

-Now we are happy and we have our immutable object, are we sure?, mmm no… look here!
+Now we are happy and we have our immutable object.
+Are we sure?
+Mmm no… have a look at here!

 # The concrete example, break the immutable object the second way